WisTex/Raconteur/spec/Zot6/Home.md

 ## Zot/6 aka Zot 2018

-This document describes version 6 ofthe Zot protocol.
+This document describes version 6 of the Zot protocol.
 This is a living document, last modified on 2018-09-14.

 Zot is a **WebMTA** which provides a decentralised identity and communications protocol using HTTPS/JSON.